 - If the underexposed or overexposed frame is outside the camera's control range, the shot is not taken with the specified setting increments. - Flash photography cannot be used. - This feature always takes 3 shots.
-However, if there is insufficient space on the media for 3 shots, no picture will be taken
+However, if there is insufficient space on the media for 3 shots, no picture will be taken.

-After setting the exposure for bracketing:

-- 1 Hold down the "• button.
+After setting the exposure for bracketing, 1 hold down the "• " button and 2 turn the Command dial to select "•".

-S SHARPNESS

-Use this setting to soften or emphasize outlines or to adjust the image quality.
+Use this mode to soften or emphasize outlines or to adjust the image quality.

-HARD : Emphasizes the outlines.
+HARD: Emphasizes the outlines.

-Best for shots of subjects such as buildings or text where sharp images are desirable.
+Best for shots of subjects such as buildings or text where you want sharp images.

-SOFT : Softens the outlines.
+: Softens the outlines.

-Best for shots of subjects such as people, where a softer image is desirable.
+Best for shots of subjects such as people. where a softer image is desirable.